ps-tuebingen-courses/pl1-lecture-notes/src/11-garbage-collection/garbage-collection.md

 whenever a pointer variable is assigned to this object (incremented), or moved from this object to another object (decremented).
 When the counter is 0, the object can be reclaimed.

 The obvious disadvantage of reference counting is that it cannot detect cycles on the heap.
-Hence reference counting algorithm must be augmented with some means to detect cycles.
+Hence reference counting algorithms must be augmented with some means to detect cycles.
 Topic for class discussion: What are the pros and cons of reference counting vs. tracing garbage collectors such as mark-and-sweep or semi-space?